Analogs of Dirichlet $L$-functions in chromatic homotopy theory: From the -homomorphism to the -local sphere

 \end{prop} \begin{defn} We define the stable $J$-homomorphism to be the colimit:

+\end{defn} \begin{rem} $J_{k,n}$ stabilizes when $n>k+1$.
+For the stabilization of the left column, one can see it from the long exact sequence of homotopy groups attached to the fiber sequence:

-\end{defn} \begin{rem} $J_{k,n}$ stabilizes when $n>k+1$. \end{rem} \begin{rem} The definitions of the $J$-homomorphism above can be phrased stably: \begin{enumerate} \item The colimit of the maps $g_n$ in the first definition is a map $g:\SO\longrightarrow \Omega^\infty S^\infty$.
+The stabilization of the right column follows from the Freudenthal suspension theorem. \end{rem} \begin{rem} The definitions of the $J$-homomorphism in \Cref{prop:j_equiv_defns} can be phrased stably: \begin{enumerate} \item The colimit of the maps $g_n$ in the first definition is a map $g\colon \SO\longrightarrow \Omega^\infty S^\infty$.
 The induced map is then the $k$-th stable $J$-homomorphism. \item In terms of framed cobordism, the stable homotopy group $\pi_k(S^0)$ classifies the framed-cobordism classes of $k$-dimensional manifolds with a framing on its stable normal bundle, when embedded in $\mathbb{R}^{\infty}$.
-A framing on the stable normal bundle of $S^k$ is then a map $f:S^k\to \SO$.
-Again if $f_1,f_2:S^k\to \SO$ are homotopic, then the corresponding stably framed $k$-dimensional manifolds are framed cobordant.
-From this point view we get the stable $J$-homomorphism $J_k:\pi_k(\SO)\to \pi_k(S^0)$. \item $f\in \pi_k(\SO)\simeq \pi_{k+1}(B\SO)$ induces a virtual vector bundle $\xi_f$ of dimensional $0$ on $S^{k+1}$.
+A framing on the stable normal bundle of $S^k$ is then a map $f\colon S^k\to \SO$.
+Again if $f_1,f_2\colon S^k\to \SO$ are homotopic, then the corresponding stably framed $k$-dimensional manifolds are framed cobordant.
+From this point view we get the stable $J$-homomorphism $J_k\colon \pi_k(\SO)\to \pi_k(S^0)$. \item $f\in \pi_k(\SO)\simeq \pi_{k+1}(B\SO)$ induces a virtual vector bundle $\xi_f$ of dimension $0$ on $S^{k+1}$.
 The Thom space of $\xi_f$ is a two-cell complex $\Th(\xi_f)=e^0\cup e^{k+1}$.
 Again, $J(f)$ is defined to be the gluing map of the stable two-cell complex $\Th(\xi_f)$. \end{enumerate} \end{rem} \begin{rem} The three definitions of the $J$-homomorphisms above lead to different directions in homotopy theory.
 (1) leads to the units of ring spectra, studied in \cite{units_ring_spec}.
 (2) is related to the work of Kervaire and Milnor in \cite{Kervaire_Milnor}.
 (3) leads to the computation of the image of the $J$-homomorphism by Adams in \cite{j4}, which we explain below. \end{rem}

-Define the $e$-invariant of a stable map $f:S^{2k-1}\to S^0$ as below.
+Define the $e$-invariant of a stable map $f\colon S^{2k-1}\to S^0$ as below.
 Consider the cofiber sequence:

 Apply complex $K$-theory homology $KU$ to this sequence.
 As $KU_*$ is concentrated in even degrees, we get a short exact sequence:

 This is not only an extension of abelian groups, but also of $KU_0 KU$-comodules.
 As such, this short exact sequence corresponds to an element